 From a very young age, Rebekah Schrader had a passion for fire safety that stemmed from her father’s career as a firefighter.
 She always knew she wanted to pursue a career in fire safety and expected graduate school to be a big part of her journey.

-In 2019, while studying Fire Protection Engineering at the University of Maryland, College Park (UMD), Bekah became a research intern with UL’s Fire Safety Research Institute (FSRI).
+In 2019, while studying Fire Protection Engineering at the University of Maryland, College Park (UMD), Bekah became a research intern with the Fire Safety Research Institute (FSRI), part of UL Research Institutes.
 Her research started out focusing on fire service-oriented projects, but the following summer in 2020, her research shifted to focusing on wildland urban interface (WUI) environments and involved working on literature reviews and assisting with bench and large-scale experiments.
 She quickly developed a strong interest in the topic.

 After returning each of the following summers for additional internships, Bekah earned her bachelor’s degree in Fire Protection Engineering in 2022.
 The research she participated in as an intern inspired her to apply to the FSRI fellowship program to further expand her WUI research at the graduate level.